SauceBucket/BeatmapSharing/README.md

 # Beatmap Sharing

-A attempt at pulling maps en masse from server
+A attempt at pulling maps en masse from server (main website or mirror)

+Main website is functioning

 Firsty, this was made for windows, have 0 idea if it will work for mac/linux but I see no reason why it shouldn't other than file manip garbage

 Using this script shouldnt be too difficult.
+The only exception is that if you want to make your own file remember to save it as .osm filetype.
 If you want to package up your beatmap folder then use the search script.

-If you want to take a packaged up beatmap set and download all the maps, then use the donloading script.
+If you want to take a packaged up beatmap set and download all the maps, then use the downloading script.

 Both scripts have prompts for input with little input checking so dont input something dumb or it no work.